luigicaputi/luigicaputi.github.io/_pages/about.md

 <a href="http://www.fields.utoronto.ca/activities/25-26/algebraic-topology"> Focus Program on Algebraic Topology In memory of Fred Cohen</a> at The Fields Institute for Research in Mathematical Sciences, Toronto, July 2-August 1, 2025

+<a href="https://sarah-whitehouse.sites.sheffield.ac.uk/transalpine-topology-tetrahedron/ttt122-pavia-hybrid-format"> Transalpine Topology Tetrahedron (TTT)</a>, International Meeting at the Pavia Vertex, at  Dipartimento di Matematica ‘Felice Casorati’ of the University of Pavia, Pavia, July 3, 2025

 <a href="https://jademaster.xyz/TACT25.html"> Transactions in Category Theory 2025</a>, University of Strathclyde - Glasgow (hybrid), June 2nd, 2025

 <a href="https://sites.google.com/view/arrangement-days-in-osaka/"> Arrangement Days in Osaka</a>, Osaka, March 24-26, 2025